-A heart attack, also called a myocardial infarction, can be fatal, but treatment has improved dramatically over the years.
-It's crucial to call 911 or emergency medical help if you think you might be having a heart attack.
+Prompt treatment is needed for a heart attack to prevent death.
+Call 911 or emergency medical help if you think you might be having a heart attack.

 - Shortness of breath

-Some heart attacks strike suddenly, but many people have warning signs and symptoms hours, days or weeks in advance.
-The earliest warning may be recurrent chest pain (angina) that's triggered by exertion and relieved by rest.
+Some heart attacks strike suddenly.
+But many people have warning signs and symptoms hours, days or weeks in advance.
+Chest pain or pressure (angina) that keeps happening and doesn't go away with rest may be an early warning sign.
 Angina is caused by a temporary decrease in blood flow to the heart.

 When to see a doctor